paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/data_sources_methods.md

 (meca_4_3_2_1)=
 ### Statistical methods

-Statistical methods for reliability prediction are in principle domain-independent, and do not require any specific considerations for {term}`mechanical parts <Mechanical part>`.
+{term}`Statistical methods <Statistical method>` for reliability prediction are in principle domain-independent, and do not require any specific considerations for {term}`mechanical parts <Mechanical part>`.
 However, the following two important reliability characteristics of {term}`mechanical parts <Mechanical part>` should be kept in mind when doing the analysis:

 * Many mechanical items are prone to premature wear-out, requiring a thorough selection of the distributional model.
 Assuming constant failure rates as a default is not acceptable, especially when the dominating {term}`failure mechanisms <Failure mechanism>` are known to be time-dependent.
 * Mechanical items reliability is strongly dependent on the specific design and use conditions.
 Data from different applications should thus be treated with care, possibly requiring a dedicated Physics of failure modelling to understand the impact of the relevant variables.

-The use of statistical methods for mechanical reliability prediction is not discussed any further in the present chapter; the reader is referred to {numref}`methods` for a discussion of these methods.
+The use of {term}`statistical methods <Statistical method>` for mechanical reliability prediction is not discussed any further in the present chapter; the reader is referred to {numref}`methods` for a discussion of these methods.

 (meca_4_3_2_2)=
 ### Physics of failure methods
-The use of structural reliability methods for mechanical reliability prediction is discussed in more detail in {numref}`meca_4_6` and {numref}`meca_4_7`.
+The use of {term}`structural reliability methods <Structural reliability method>` for mechanical reliability prediction is discussed in more detail in {numref}`meca_4_6` and {numref}`meca_4_7`.
 The use of other methods that are based on the {term}`physics of failure <Physics of failure>` (not described in this chapter) is possible, provided that the {term}`failure mechanism <Failure mechanism>` modelling is accompanied by a suitable quantification of the relevant uncertainties.

 (meca_4_3_2_3)=
 ### Handbook methods